 You must also select the check box on the option “View Transaction Before Signing” in the wallet Settings.
 Thus, you will cause Electrum to show the transaction details before enter a password (i.e. signature) and send the transaction to the network.

 Step 3 — Create a “watch-only” wallet in the main OS or mobile phone.

 Copy your Bitcoin public address from Electrum into a text document on a flash drive and shutdown the Tails.

-Create a ‘watch-only’ wallet using your public address in any wallet app you like on main OS or on mobile phone.
+Create a ‘watch-only’ wallet using your public address or public key in any wallet app you like on main OS or on mobile phone.
 For example in Electrum you need to do the following steps:

-Now we can view the balance of our bitcoins and generate new addresses from public key, but we can’t spend them.
+Now we can view the balance of our bitcoins and generate new addresses from public key, but we can’t spend any of our bitcoins.

 Step 4–Spend Bitcoins in a secured way

 To send your Bitcoins in a secured way: run Tails again (do not use Internet).